Special adviser (United Kingdom): Criticisms

 Special advisers have sometimes been criticised for engaging in advocacy while still on the government payroll or switching directly between lobbying roles and the special adviser role.

 Being a special adviser has become a frequent career stage for young politicians, before being elected Members of Parliament, which has attracted criticism.

+They are often embroiled in controversy due to their lack of accountability and frequent corruption allegations, including Domminic Cummings violation of COVID guidelines and Peter Mandelson's criminal investigation for leaking classified information to Jeffrey Epstein.

 In fiction

 Fiction set within the Westminster village frequently includes characters that are special advisers, such as Frank Weisel in Yes Minister, and Ollie Reeder and Glen Cullen in The Thick of It at the ministerial level, and figures such as Malcolm Tucker (also of The Thick of It) seen operating at the apex of power, often overriding or manipulating prime ministers and other world leaders.

 Shortly after Boris Johnson became Prime Minister in 2019, British comedian Josh Berry gained online media attention for his character Rafe Hubris, an arrogant, Eton-educated SpAd at 10 Downing Street, who calls Johnson 'BloJo', his chief of staff Dominic Cummings 'Big Daddy Cum-Cum' and health secretary Matt Hancock 'Matt Cock-in-his-Hands'.
 In 2021, Berry published a spoof diary, Staggering Hubris, written in Hubris' voice, purporting to tell the "real story" of the chaos behind the scenes as the British government attempted to deal with the coronavirus pandemic.

 In 2024, former special adviser Dan Corry published a book of short stories featuring special advisers, Tales of the Unelected.